 Not Comfortable

 The biggest thing you miss out on with a Jon boat is comfort.
-All that Jon boats offer you is a hull with ribs and bench seats.
+All that Jon Boats offers you is a hull with ribs and bench seats.
 That makes them pretty rugged, especially if you’ve got a luxury fishing trip in mind.

 The Final Selection: Bass Boat or Jon Boat?

-However, if you’re looking for some crazy water sports out there, then you might have to expand your horizon beyond both bass and Jon boats since none of these are recreational boats.
+However, if you’re looking for crazy water sports, you might have to expand your horizon beyond bass and Jon boats since none are recreational boats.
 Pontoon boats have got your back for that.

 Final Words